 I also don’t believe I really explored Barcelona.
 Yes, I went to all the major touristy sights, but I don’t feel like I really went to Barcelona until the very last night.
 I want to lay on the beach for a while, climb Mount Tibidabo and drink lots of Spanish wine.
 I have vowed to go back to Barcelona and this is exactly what I will do.
 This is something I want to take with me to every place I visit in the future.
-There is plenty in carefully planning your trip so you don’t miss anything, but if all your left with is feeling tired, run down or ill, then it’s not worth it.
+There is plenty in carefully planning your trip so you don’t miss anything, but if all you’re left with is feeling tired, run down or ill, then it’s not worth it.
 I’ve written Vicky Cristina Barcelona it’s own review and also on films that will make you want to travel to Spain that I strongly advise you to read…

 Eat Pray Love (2010)

 I read the original book written by Elizabeth Gilbert in America in 2012, and it is genuinely an amazing book.
 It’s really inspiring, especially for the keen traveller and for people who aren’t quite sure who they are or what they want.
 This film received mixed reviews when it was released, and I can totally see why, but that doesn’t mean the film it doesn’t make me want to go to Italy, India and Indonesia IMMEDIATELY.